secretbatcave/facedetect/readme.md

 ##Usage:
 python facedetect.py some/directory

+This program will go through all the images found under `some/directory` and look for any that contain faces.
+If it finds one, it'll create a copy with face_ prepended to the file name. any interesting features will be highlighted by a red rectangle

 ##Detecting other things:
 I have enclosed sample haar aml definitions that were bundled with opencv.
 They have a 3 clause BSD license which can be seen here:
 [Here](http://opencv.org/license.html) to use them in this programme simple change the cv.load() function to use an XML file of your